Student Activity Programs

-The KGS Student Activity program aims to enhance the pupils’ educational experience through a wide variety of activities in a caring and nurturing environment.
+The BEd Student Activity program aims to enhance the students’ educational experience through a wide variety of activities in a caring and nurturing environment.

 The Student Activity Program includes the following:

-The Homeroom Program provides activities for the social and emotional well-being of the KGS pupil.
+The Homeroom Program provides activities for the social and emotional well-being of the BEd student.
 Homeroom modules are designed to develop effective study habits, leadership skills, and good manners and right conduct.
 A homeroom adviser facilitates the implementation of the activities in the modules.

 Spiritual Formation Program

-The Spiritual Formation Program provides opportunities for pupils to develop Christian values and practice their Catholic faith.
-The different spiritual activities include daily recitation of the Holy Rosary, visits to the Blessed Sacrament in the prayer room, monthly masses, first confession and first communion (for Grade III pupils), recollections (for Grade V-VI) and confirmation (for Grade VI pupils).
+The Spiritual Formation Program provides opportunities for you to develop Christian values and practice your Catholic faith.
+The different spiritual activities include daily recitation of the Holy Rosary, visits to the Blessed Sacrament in the prayer room, monthly masses, first confession and first communion (for Grade III students), recollections, retreats and confirmation.

-Pupils are free to choose from among more than 20 clubs that are clustered into academic clubs, socio-civic and religious clubs, performing arts clubs, special interest clubs, and sports clubs.
-Club moderators are chosen to facilitate the different club activities.
+Several clubs are clustered into socio-civic and religious clubs, performing arts clubs, special interest clubs, and sports clubs.
+Club moderators facilitate the different club activities.

-To further hone the pupils’ skills and talents, they are encouraged to join the varsity teams (volleyball, basketball, and badminton), write for the official publication (Little Jo Newsletter), or become a member of the choirs (Grade School Boys Choir/Glee Club).
-Lessons in martial arts (taekwondo) and music (piano) are also held after class hours for interested pupils.
+To further hone your skills and talents, you are encouraged to join the varsity teams (volleyball, basketball, badminton, table tennis, and chess), write for the official publication, or become a member of the choirs Boys Choir/Glee Club). you may also attend the class in martial arts (taekwondo) and music (piano) after class hours.

-The Grade School Pupil Government (GSPG) is composed of elected officers from the different class and club organizations.
-The officers assist the Officer of Student Affairs (OSA) in maintaining student order and discipline, and in the implementation of projects for the welfare of the pupils.
+The BEd Student Council (BSC) is composed of elected officers from the different class and club organizations.
+The officers assist the Officer of Student Discipline and Welfare (OSDW) in maintaining order and discipline, and in the implementation of projects for the welfare of the students.

 To enhance classroom learning, students are afforded first hand experiences during educational field trips in well-chosen places.